suly520/ProTiRecord/README.md

 # ProTiRecord
 simple python application to store time on different project numbers

-Simply insert a projectnumber and the time store it by pressing "set time" and add it if it is the same month the same year and project.
+Simply insert a projectnumber and the time, store it by pressing "set time" and add it if it is the same month the same year and project.

 ![plot](./images/first_look.gif)